Gerselle/Team-Projects/Minutes.md

 3/23/23 <br />
 The game software will use port 1337 for communicating with the game server.
 (Action 59) <br />
 To provide security to the game server we will close all ports except 22, 80, 443, and 1337 which are necessary for running our software.
 (Action 67) <br />

+## Week 10 Decisions
+3/30/23 <br />
+Due to some complications with the servo motor in our current turntable, we are going to 3D print a new turntable that uses our stepper motor.  <br />